 This is one of my go-to quick breads to make for others because it also looks amazing.
 Each slice is a little different from the next due to the random blackberries and strawberry slices folded into the batter.
 And when it's all dolled up with lemon glaze, it's absolutely irresistible.
 This lemon berry quick bread makes a for nice dessert but can also accompany bacon and eggs as a brunch pastry.
 The first iteration of this bread was an experiment in my grad school kitchen and it has become a favorite of mine, my family, and friends.
 I knew it had to be one of the first things I shared here on the blog and hope y'all will love it, too.
 No special expertise is required to make (or eat!) this and you probably have most of the ingredients on hand right now.
 With this recipe, there will be extra glaze.
 If you are like me, you will add a bit of it to each slice.
 Don't feel bad about this.

-If you’re a fan of this lemon berry quick bread, you might also like this lemon zucchini bread.
+If you're a fan of this lemon berry quick bread, you might also like the recipes below.
 Thanks for reading!

 P.S.
 More quick bread goodness: